-(a) Regular Active Members - Any person who is a practicing Catholic and

-(1) is admitted and in good standing to practice law in any state, territory or possession of the United States or in any foreign country,

-(2) is elected or appointed as a judge in the Unified Judicial System of Pennsylvania or is an administrative law judge, may upon application and payment of the annual dues for the current year, become a Regular Active Member of the Society; provided, however, that a majority of the officers of the Society, for a period of thirty (30) days following the receipt of such application, shall have the right to refuse membership to any applicant for non-compliance with any of the above requirements.
+- (a) Regular Active Members Any person who is a practicing Catholic and - (1) is admitted and in good standing to practice law in any state, territory or possession of the United States or in any foreign country, - (2) is elected or appointed as a judge in the Unified Judicial System of Pennsylvania or is an administrative law judge, - (3) holds a degree in canon law awarded by any recognized Catholic institution of higher learning, or may upon application and payment of the annual dues for the current year, become a Regular Active Member of the Society; provided, however, that a majority of the officers of the Society, for a period of thirty (30) days following the receipt of such application, shall have the right to refuse membership to any applicant for non-compliance with any of the above requirements.
 If any applicant is refused membership under this provision, the applicant shall be notified promptly of the reason for such refusal and may, within thirty (30) days of such notice of refusal, petition the Board of Governors for reconsideration of such refusal.